AanZee/Powerhouse-Aan-Zee/README.md

 #### Adding fonts

 Inside the fonts folder all requirements for a single font are available, this includes the font files and a sass file to import the font.
-To create a font simply create a new folder with the font name with a `_font-settings.scss` file inside
+To create a font simply create a new folder with the font name with a `_imports.scss` file inside

 Example with the Meta font
 ```
 fonts/
 +-- meta/
-|   _font-settings.scss
+|   _imports.scss
 |   MetaWeb-Bold.eot
 |   MetaWeb-Bold.woff
 |   MetaWeb-Bolditalic.eot